agocs/goMemProfileTester/README.md

 slice of float64s.
 It then reports on the allocated memory one of two ways.

+This repo carries the Genuine "Written on an Airplane" seal of approval.

 ## Why

 I want to look into how much recording heap utilization will